Mack Brown

+Brown is perhaps more well known for his tenure at the University of Texas at Austin, where he coached the Texas Longhorns from 1998 until 2013, winning two Big 12 Conference championships, and a national championship in 2005.
+His 2005 Texas Longhorns football team won the 2006 Rose Bowl, in what has been considered the greatest game in college football history, to win the national title.

-Prior to his head coach positions at Texas and North Carolina, Brown was head coach for Appalachian State and later, Tulane.
+Prior to his head coach positions at Texas and North Carolina, Brown was head football coach at Appalachian State University for one season, in 1983, and at Tulane University from 1985 to 1987.
+While at Tulane, he also served as the school's athletic director.
 He is credited with revitalizing the North Carolina and Texas football programs.

-Brown coached the Longhorns to victory against the top-ranked USC Trojans at the 2006 Rose Bowl game to cap off an undefeated season, win a second consecutive Rose Bowl, and the national championship in what has been considered the greatest game in college football history.
-Brown's Longhorns defeated Red River Showdown conference rival Oklahoma in 1998, 1999, 2005, 2006, 2008, 2009, and 2013.

 In 2006, he was awarded the Paul "Bear" Bryant Award for "Coach of the Year".
 Brown achieved his 200th career win during the 2008 season, making him the first Texas coach to reach that mark.
 He resigned after the 2013 Alamo Bowl, leaving as the second-winningest coach in program history (11 wins behind Darrell Royal).

-Since returning to Chapel Hill, Brown has become Carolina's all-time winningest coach, passing Dick Crum for most wins in program history.

 Early life

 Brown was born as the middle of three boys (brothers Mel and Watson) on August 27, 1951, in Cookeville, Tennessee.
+He was born into a Church of Christ family.
 During his teenage years, he attended Putnam County High School.
 Brown's family had a long history with football.
 His grandfather, Eddie Watson, was an athlete at Tennessee Tech and a coach at Putnam County High School for more than three decades.
 His father, Melvin Brown, was also a coach and an administrator.
 Mack's older brother Watson also coached, and was the head football coach at a total of six Division I football schools, ending his career with their hometown school, Tennessee Tech.
 Mack attended Vanderbilt University before attending Florida State University and graduating in 1974.
 He later received a graduate degree from the University of Southern Mississippi in 1976.
 During his undergraduate years, Brown was a member of Sigma Alpha Epsilon fraternity.